jtutmaher/jtutmaher.github.io/_posts/2019-06-10-introduction-to-basic-statistics.md

 layout: post

-title: An Introduction to Basic Statistics
+title: An Introduction to Statistics for Machine Learning

 excerpt_separator:  <!--more-->